Yale Medical School Secondary Essays Examples & Answers

 Third-Year Medical Student, Lewis Katz School of Medicine at Temple University

 Is Yale your dream medical school?
-You’re in luck!
-Follow along to learn expert tips on how to create stand-out secondary essays for Yale medical school.
+Read more to learn expert tips on how to create stand-out secondary essays for your application.

 The Yale University School of Medicine is one of the most prestigious medical schools in the world.
-On top of being part of the Ivy League, the school consistently ranks within the top 10 medical schools globally each year in both the US News and QS World rankings.
+In addition to being part of the Ivy League, the school consistently ranks among the top 10 medical schools globally in both the US News and QS World rankings each year.

 Class-topping students from across the globe are consistently applying to Yale medical school - but how can they do so successfully when the competition is so fierce?
 One way is to zero in on the quality of your secondary essays.